 - you study in a foreign partner higher education institution

-- you can go after the first year of studies has been completed
+- recommended time to go abroad is when at least the first year of studies has been completed

 - produces 5 credits/month